usnistgov/etspy/README.md

-TomoTools package
+ETSpy package
 ===========

-TomoTools is a Hyperspy-based software package for the aligment and reconstruction of electron tomography data from TEM/STEM instruments.
+ETSpy is a Hyperspy-based software package for the aligment and reconstruction of electron tomography data from TEM/STEM instruments.
 Tools are provided for basic tilt series data processing, stack alignment, and reconstruction using the astra-toolbox.